mikeboyle/system-design-prompts/front-end/system_design_wordle.md

 - Explain the main UI components we will need
 - Explain how these components are related (for example in a tree or hierarchy of components)
 - Explain what state and props these components hold, and how data and functionality is shared between them.
 - Explain the global state of the application.
 What pieces of data do multiple components need to know?
+What data the application needs to make the game functional.
-- As you consider each screen, feel free to revise your decisions based on earlier screens.
+- As you consider each screen, feel free to revise your ideas and decisions.

 ### _Not_ objectives